ghdna/athena-express/README.md

 **Not So Good News** is that using Amazon Athena via the AWS' SDK requires too many moving parts to setup including the manual error handling.

-**Enter Athena-Express!**
+**Enter athena-express!**

-Athena-Express essentially bundles following steps as listed on the official [AWS Documentation](https://docs.aws.amazon.com/athena/latest/APIReference/Welcome.html):
+athena-express essentially bundles following steps as listed on the official [AWS Documentation](https://docs.aws.amazon.com/athena/latest/APIReference/Welcome.html):

 - Start a query execution
 - Keep checking until the said query has finished executing